nschorgh/MSIM/README.md

 ### Mars Long-Term Thermal Model

 This is also a Mars thermal model, but it is typically re-run every 1000 years over millions of years as the orbital and spin configuration of Mars changes. `insol_driver.f90` evaluates only the annual mean insolation (incoming solar radiation), whereas `tempr_driver.f90` calculates temperatures by solving the heat equation in the subsurface.
-(The latter is a trivial example of the concept of asynchronous coupling, because small and large time steps are involved.)

 `Mars/MilankOutput/` (surface temperatures from last 21Myr)